 - Downsize.
 Move to a cheaper place if you rent, sell a car if you are a 2 car household, sell off some of that stuff that is cluttering up your home, etc.

-- Take online surveys- you’d be how lucrative they can be, and remember every little bit helps.
+- Take online surveys- you’d be surprised how lucrative they can be, and remember every little bit helps.

 - Sell your skills.
 Do you have a hobby?
 Start an Etsy shop!
 Avid gardener?
 Sell plant starts.
 Get imaginative and see how your current skill set can bring in money.

 - Start a blog!
 It’s not quick money but pretty cheap to start and can easily grow into a solid part-time or full-time income.
 Seriously- we went from broke to my blog being our sole family income.
 It’s possible!

 - Affiliate marketing.
 You don’t have to have a website or blog to be an affiliate!
 Learn how to harness social media and you’ll be set.